 How can I volunteer at CBE?

-CBE a community of people who work together in sacred partnership with the clergy and our professional staff.
+CBE is a community of people who work together in sacred partnership with the clergy and our professional staff.
 Opportunities for volunteering are numerous!
 Learn about social justice at CBE.

 Do you need to be a CBE member to have your child attend Yachad (CBE’s religious school)?